 Factors allows marketers to compare and choose between attribution models that best fit their business.
 Also, marketers can attribute conversion to the most influential channels by tracking and analyzing all essential touchpoints

-Factors can identify all your website visitors, including anonymous visitors.
-You can get insights into anonymous visitors, like where they come from, the industry, and the revenue range, and can use the information to segment qualified traffic from the rest.
+Factors empowers IP-lookup to identify anonymous companies visiting your website You can get insights into high-intent accounts including where they come from, the industry, and the revenue range, and can use the information to segment qualified traffic from the rest.

 7. Path Analysis